arobson/rabbot/README.md

 ```

 #### Automatically Nack On Error
-This example shows how to have wascally wrap all handlers with a try catch that:
+This example shows how to have rabbot wrap all handlers with a try catch that:

  * nacks the message on error
  * console.log that an error has occurred in a handle